94rain/tikv-experiment/report.md

 **Q3: What is your client workload?**

-<span style="color: green">I use a client workload of 10000 record count, 100000 operation count, 0.5/0.5 read/update proportion.</span>
+<span style="color: green">I use a client workload of 10000 record count, 100000 operation count and 0.5/0.5 read/update proportion.</span>

-<span style="color: green">Based on the experiment results of 1-29 threads (see Q4), 26 hits the max throughput.</span>
+<span style="color: green">Based on the experiment results of 1-32 threads (see Q4), 26 hits the max throughput.</span>

 <span style="color: green">I conclude the bottleneck is the CPU as it exceeded the 100% CPU utilization.</span>